 - Turn on the test set power switch.
 Both the green POWER Indicator Light and the amber LINE FAULT Indicator Light will illuminate. - Momentarily press the RESET button.
-The LINE FAULT Indicator Light will turn OFF, and the red High Voltage Indicator Light will illuminate. - 8.
+The LINE FAULT Indicator Light will turn OFF, and the red High Voltage Indicator Light will illuminate. - 9.
 Touch the high-voltage test probe to the terminal being tested (e.g., AC line input prongs on a typical small appliance).
-Extend the probe by pushing the plastic screw-head on the side. - Turn the VOLTAGE ADJUST Knob clockwise until the voltmeter reads the desired test voltage, and maintain this voltage for the specified time.
+Extend the probe by pushing the plastic screw-head on the side. - Turn the VOLTAGE ADJUST Knob clockwise until the voltmeter reads the desired test voltage, and maintain this voltage for the specified time. - 11.
+The leakage current will be indicated on the milliammeter. - 12.
+Return the voltage to zero and remove the probe.